Skip to content

 We have been working with Forestry England and Natural England since 2015 to reinstate historic wood pasture and restore wildlife.

 Wood pasture is a mixture of open grown trees of various ages and clusters of trees.
-Rather than just grassland, the pasture contains patches of bracken and brambles, and it is grazed typically by cows.
+Rather than just grassland, the pasture contains patches of bracken and scrub, and it is grazed typically by cows.

 As these conifers reached maturity and were ready to be harvested, Forestry England made a commitment to work with the Trust to enable the full restoration of the wood pasture.
 This has involved removing 28 hectares (70 acres) of non-native conifers from the central part of Croft Wood.